 Whether you’re an elementary school teacher, high school teacher, youth minister or catechist, you have a role in educating young people in the faith-and CRS Rice Bowl has resources to help.
-Click on your group below — and don’t forget to check out our Lenten resources for the Year of Mercy.
+Click on your group below.

 Looking for a new way to teach your students about the Lenten pillars of prayer, fasting and almsgiving?
-With the ready-made lesson plans below, you can share Lenten spirituality with your class while introducing students to Catholic social teaching-and our Gospel call to serve our brothers and sisters around the world.
-There are lesson plans and activities for Grades 1-8 for each of this year’s featured CRS Rice Bowl countries: Colombia, Laos, Rwanda, Honduras and Madagascar.
+With the ready-made lesson plans below, you can share Lenten spirituality with your class while introducing students to Catholic social teaching — and our Gospel call to serve our brothers and sisters around the world.
+There are lesson plans and activities for Grades 1-8 introducing students to the five highlighted principles of Catholic social teaching for this year’s featured CRS Rice Bowl countries: India, Zambia, El Salvador, Mexico and Ethiopia.

 |Grades 1-3, Lesson Plans & Activity Sheets||Grades 1-3, Activity Sheets Only|